The Bitwarden Blog

 2. Why end-to-end encryption is crucial for developer secrets management

 End-to-end encryption for secrets management contributes directly to the overall security of a business.
 Developers must ensure that their data is safe and secure, and end-to-end encryption is a powerful way to do this.
-Let’s explore different encryption methods and why end-to-end encryption is the right choice for development teams who are evaluating secrets management solutions.

 What is end-to-end encryption?

-Securing developer secrets with end-to-end encryption
+Strengthening secrets management with end-to-end encryption

 Many notable companies have experienced the effects of large-scale data breaches that could have been prevented by end-to-end encrypted secrets management.
-For example, Binance, a cryptocurrency exchange company, suffered a data breach in 2022 that leaked the account information of 1 billion customers including names, mailing addresses, phone numbers, and medical records.
+For example, Binance, a cryptocurrency exchange company, suffered a data breach that leaked the account information of 1 billion customers, including names, mailing addresses, phone numbers, and medical records.
 Attackers were able to access such confidential customer information via a plain text access credential listed in a code snippet.

 Not all encryption methods are made equal.
 Unfortunately, many secrets management solutions on the market utilize cryptographic methods that are less secure than end-to-end encryption, jeopardizing the safety of your privileged developer secrets.
 Let’s dive a little deeper into the differences between popular encryption methods used in secrets management solutions.